BoiseCodeWorks/dwarf-match/readme.md

 ---

+###Step 2.
+Adding Flip Control
 Fancy!
 Now we've got our cards flipping over, but we've created two new problems, we can flip over too many at once and they won't flip back!
 Let's take care of the former first.

-1. Back into game-controller.js we go!
+Back into game-controller.js we go!
 Why don't we take a look at the resetCards function?

-2. Now that we have a few new functions to play with, let's start putting them together.
-We're going to be working in our selectCard function for the next part.
+We have a few functions to play with, let's start by thinking about the order in which functions should run and then on putting all of them together.

+###Step 3. selectCard
-  1. After we flip our card let's make an if statement that asks if we've assigned anything to our first scoped card variable
+  1. After we flip our card let's make an if statement that asks if we've assigned anything to our first card variable
   2. if there isn't, let's store our current card there and return
-  3. if there is then we should see if our second scoped card variable has anything
+  3. if there is then we should see if our second card variable has anything
   4. if it doesn't, then let's fill it with our currently selected card and check to see if our cards are a match, thankfully we already wrote a function to test exactly this!